 Lumbar Region

 When we sit, we naturally tend to slouch a little to feel relief from standing.
 Our lumbar region is concave and curved toward the stomach, giving the appearance of “slouching.”
-In this posture, technically called lordotic, the vertebrae and discs are thicker toward the front of the body rather than toward the back of the body to cushion the increased pressure on this part of the vertebrae.
-Also, the sacrum, which is the lower part of the spine fixed to the pelvis, is angled forward.
+In this posture, called lordotic, the vertebrae and discs are thicker toward the front of the body rather than toward the back of the body to cushion the increased pressure on the vertebrae.
+In this position, the sacrum, the lower part of the spine fixed to the pelvis, is angled forward.

 Pelvis